Daniel-191/nuke-bot/README.md

 ```

 ***
-# Warning
+> [!WARNING]
-⚠️ This bot contains highly destructive commands.
+> ⚠️ This bot contains highly destructive commands.
 Use responsibly and only in servers where you have explicit permission.
 The developers are not responsible for any misuse.